On Truthful Constrained Heterogeneous Facility Location with Max-Variant Cost: Open problems

+It is not hard to observe that {\sc Conditional-Median} is strategyproof not only in the max-variant but also in the sum-variant (in particular, the arguments in the proof of Theorem~\ref{thm:sp} follow through for the sum-variant).
+Consequently, by Theorems~\ref{thm:SC}, \ref{thm:MC} and \ref{thm:connection}, {\sc Conditional-Median} achieves constant approximation ratio in terms of the social cost and the maximum cost in the sum-variant.
+As already mentioned, this fixes a result of \citet{kanellopoulos2023} who claimed an upper bound of $3$ for the social cost with a mechanism that turned out to not be strategyproof.

+\begin{corollary} In the sum-variant, the approximation ratio of {\sc Conditional-Median} is at most $22$ in terms of the social cost and at most $10$ in terms of the maximum cost. \end{corollary}

-\section{Open Problems}
+\section{Open problems}

-In this paper, we showed that constant bounds of $7$ and $5$ on the approximation ratio in terms of the social cost and max cost, respectively, can be achieved simultaneously by a rather simple and natural strategyproof mechanism.
-The most direct open question is whether improved approximations can be simultaneously achieved in terms of the social cost and the max cost.
+In this paper, we focused on the truthful constrained heterogeneous facility location problem with max-variant cost.
+We showed that constant bounds of $11$ and $5$ on the approximation ratio in terms of the social cost and maximum cost, respectively, can be achieved {\em simultaneously} by a rather simple and natural strategyproof mechanism, thus improving upon the previous best-known bounds.
+The most direct open question is whether improved approximations can be simultaneously achieved in terms of these two objectives.
 Building on this idea (which has recently been considered by \citet{han2023simultaneous} for non-strategic voting and single-facility location), one could also consider other objectives that interpolate between the social cost and the max cost, such as the sum of the $k \in [n]$ max individual agent costs; observe that this objective coincides with the social cost for $k=n$ and with the max cost for $k=1$.
 Another direction would be to consider different assumptions, such as when both the positions and the preferences of the agents are private.